omarreis/FlapLabel/README.md

 After installing FlapLabel package, you can use the components in styles.
 For example, say you want to code a TListBox with customized TListBoxItem.
-Each Item will have controls showing item details.
+Each Item will have controls showing object details.

-( See video with a stock market sample below )
+( See video with stock market app sample below )

-The item can be edited with the Delphi Style Editor.
+The item can be designed with the Delphi IDE Style Editor.
 Use TLayout as basis for the ListboxItem.
+Set style name.
 You can include any controls. ex: TLabels, TImages, TFlapLabels.
 Set control properties.
 Make sure you set StyleName property for each control you want to use at run time.
 Save the style.